-Slovenia recognises procedures for issuing an order for payment.
-The procedure for issuing an order for payment is regulated by the Articles 431 to 441 of the Civil Procedure Act (Zakon o pravdnem postopku, ZPP).
+– a payment order procedure regulated by the Articles 431 to 441 of the Civil Procedure Act (Zakon o pravdnem postopku, ZPP)

-The procedure for issuing an order for payment is a special, fast-track procedure for enforcing a pecuniary claim that has fallen due, where the claim is supported by a document which the law determines as having greater evidential value (authentic document).
-An order for payment is issued in both domestic and cross-border cases.
+The payment order procedure is a special, fast-track procedure for enforcing a pecuniary claim that has fallen due, where the claim is supported by a document which the law determines as having greater evidential value (authentic document).
+A payment order is issued in both domestic and cross-border cases.

-A claim that forms the basis for an order for payment may only contain the pecuniary liability (pecuniary claim).
+A claim that forms the basis for a payment order may only contain the pecuniary liability (pecuniary claim).
 Only claims that are contractual or non-contractual liabilities and that have been nominally determined may form the subject of a claim.
-One exception is the notice of termination of commercial premises and the consequent emptying of stocks, where rules apply under a special procedure for the issuing of an order for payment.
+One exception is the notice of termination of commercial premises and the consequent emptying of stocks, where rules apply under a special procedure to issue a payment order.
 This exception is laid down in Article 29 of the Commercial Buildings and Premises Act (Zakon o poslovnih stavbah in poslovnih prostorih), which states that, on the basis of a notice of termination given by a lessor and a request to vacate a commercial building or commercial premises, a court shall issue an order to vacate the commercial building or commercial premises if it ensues from the notice of termination or request and from the tenancy agreement or the evidence referred to in the preceding Article that the lessor has the right to terminate or request that the commercial building or commercial premises be vacated.

-Under the provisions of the Civil Procedure Act, a court also issues a decision on the issuing of an order for payment ex officio when a claimant in an action has not made application to this effect but the conditions for the issuing of an order for payment have been met, i.e. the claimant files an ordinary action and does not propose that an order for payment be issued.
-The issuing of an order for payment is therefore obligatory for a judge and does not depend on a claim from a claimant, if the legally prescribed conditions for its issuing have been met.
+Under the provisions of the Civil Procedure Act, a court also issues a decision on issuing a payment order ex officio when a claimant in an action has not made application to this effect but the conditions for issuing a payment order have been met, i.e. the claimant files an ordinary action and does not propose that a payment order be issued.
+The issuing of a payment order is therefore obligatory for a court (a payment order is issued by an associate at the court) and does not depend on a claim from a claimant if the legally prescribed conditions for its issuing have been met.

-In Slovenia, jurisdiction to decide on a proposal to issue an order for payment is determined in the same way as with other actions; this means that jurisdiction ratione materiae for the issuing of an order for payment is held by district courts (okrožna sodišča) as well as local courts (okrajna sodišča).
+In Slovenia, jurisdiction to decide on a proposal to issue a payment order is determined in the same way as with other actions; this means that jurisdiction ratione materiae for issuing a payment order is held by district courts (okrožna sodišča) as well as local courts (okrajna sodišča).
 Jurisdiction ratione materiae is determined with regard to the value of the dispute (or with regard to the nature of the case, e.g. in commercial cases).
 Local courts have jurisdiction to adjudicate in disputes on property claims when the value of the item in question does not exceed EUR 20 000.
 District courts have jurisdiction to adjudicate in disputes on property claims when the value of the item in question exceeds EUR 20 000.
 Only district courts have the jurisdiction to hear and adjudicate on cases relating to commercial law at the first instance.
 Commercial disputes are those in which one party in a civil case is a legal person (company, institution, collective).
 Commercial disputes also include cases in which one of the parties is the state or another self-governing local community, such as a municipality.

 Territorial jurisdiction determines which of the courts with jurisdiction ratione materiae have jurisdiction to rule on a specific case.
 The general rule regarding territorial jurisdiction stipulates that in an action filed against a natural or legal person, the action must be filed with the court covering the area in which the defendant has permanent residence or in which the legal person has its registered office.
 If it is a case against a non-national natural or legal person, the court with general territorial jurisdiction is the court covering the area in which the natural person has residence in Slovenia or in which the legal person has its branch office.
 Slovenian law also has a rule on special territorial jurisdiction, which is determined in relation to the subject of the dispute and parties thereto.